How much does a $25,000 registration service bond cost in California?

 Registration service bonds can be issued at a premium as low as $250.
 These bonds are required by the California Department of Motor Vehicles for anyone who approves or transfers vehicle ownership or renews vehicle registration.

-These bonds are subject to underwriting consideration, so the price you’ll pay depends on a review of your personal credit report.
-The best way to find out exactly how much you’ll pay for your bond is to request your free bond quote now!
+California registration service bonds are subject to underwriting consideration, so the best way to find out exactly how much you’ll pay for your bond is to request your free bond quote now!